kstenerud/concise-encoding/cte-condensed.md

 The custom types are for encoding custom data types that are not natively supported by Concise Encoding.

-The custom **binary** type is encoded as a quoted array representation with type `b`, and uses hex encoding to represent the array's octets:
+The custom **binary** type begins with `b`, and is enclosed in double-quotes.
+The contents are encoded as hex bytes to represent the array's octets:

     b"04 f6 28 3c 40 00 00 40 40"
     = example "cplx" struct{ type uint8(4), real float32(2.94), imag float32(3.0) }

-The custom **text** type is encoded using type `t`, and must escape all double-quote `"` and backslash `\` characters with a backslash:
+The custom **text** type begins with `t`, and is enclosed in double-quotes.
+All double-quote `"` and backslash `\` characters must be escaped:

     t"cplx(2.94+3i)"

 The general idea is to use the binary custom type for encoding into CBE, and the text custom type for encoding into CTE (to preserve human readability).
+Custom binary and text types must be 1:1 convertible to each other.

 ### Typed Array

 A typed array encodes an array of values of a fixed type and size.
-Typed arrays are delimited by pipe (`|`) characters (with optional whitespace), and contain a whitespace separated element type, followed by the whitespace separated element values:
+Typed arrays are delimited by pipe (`|`) characters, containing a whitespace separated element type, followed by the whitespace separated element values:

     |type value value value ...|